chinchang/kushagra.dev/_posts/2012-12-02-win8-html5-dev-part2.markdown

 ---
 layout: post
-title: 'Tutorial: Win8 HTML5 app development- Part 2'
+title: '[Tutorial] Win8 HTML5 app development- Part 2'
 ---

 Finally I got the opportunity to write the second part of the tutorial series on HTML5 game development for Windows 8.